HHSAPCompSci2020/capstone-project-p3-maze-runners/doc/README - Maze of Legends.txt

 * Main
    * Has the main() method and creates different Panels (JPanel, OptionPanel).
 * Maze
-   * represents the maze and has the walls, player, and enemies on screen
+   * represents the maze and has the walls, creatures(enemies), and player.
+Add things(players, enemies, etc) to the maze, and call draw for each one.
 * Player
    * Represents the character that the player controls
 * Enemy